Technical advisor: Dr Axel T Schreiner

 Of the billions of programs in use today, a great many comprise some form of automation, and automation has long been understood to be the key to saving energy and other resources.
 When the efforts of a full-capability software bureau are brought to bear on a complex system, great things can be accomplished.
 But, what about the vast number of smaller projects that never happen simply because the business, farm, or individual cannot afford the extremely high prices commanded by such software vendors?
 In many instances, a simple application, if tailored to the specific circumstances, can effect non-trivial savings.
 These add up, making the business owner’s ability to write his own software a valuable one.

 We have a good deal of in-house experience in creating such automation, meaning that we know what we are talking about.
 When a non-programmer, such as the owner or an engineer or technician normally tasked with non-software responsibilities, can write, implement, and debug a control application, all manner of things become both possible and plausible.
+We have, in fact, bread-boarded a prototype of this system, using miscellaneous industrial control hardware and software written in C#.

 It would also have made for a happier millwright.